 - Learning is a shared responsibility between students, teachers, parents, and community members.

-- Programs and/or instructional decisions should be based on proven practices and education research.
+- Programs and/or instructional decisions should be based on proven practices and educational research.

 - Technology is an important tool for learning.